Starting a Claim for Harassment & Stalking

 What is harassment?

 Harassment is a course of conduct which causes the victim to feel alarmed, harassed, anxious and distressed.
-A “course of conduct” means that the harassment needs to be repeated, not just a one off incident.
+A “course of conduct” means that the harassment needs to be repeated by the defendant, not just a one off incident.

 There are many different ways in which someone can be harassed.
 For example: